The Future of Manufacturing

 Bringing Additive Manufacturing to the Pacific Northwest

 3D Composites serves the greater Seattle area’s various industries for their 3D printing and prototyping needs.
-No better provider understands the engineering needs of the aeronautic, automotive, medical, and consumer industries than on of the first additive manufacturing professionals in Snohomish county.
+No better provider understands the engineering needs of the aeronautic, automotive, and consumer industries than on of the first additive manufacturing professionals in Snohomish county.